Awards: Master of Fine Art, MA (eca)

 Study modes: Full-time

 Normally a UK 2:1 honours degree, or its international equivalent, in a relevant subject area.
 You should have technical skills in filmmaking and experience in directing.

 You must submit a portfolio as part of your application.
-Your portfolio should include:
+Your portfolio should:

 If you do not meet the academic entry requirements, we may still consider your application on the basis of your portfolio and/or relevant professional experience.